 The structure of your organization is the next critical step it defines who is in charge of what areas and provides the appropriate command channels for staff to follow.
 Without establishing the proper command channels and communication lines to follow, staff will simply turn to their co-workers for answers instead of the person who actually knows the right answer and is there to provide guidance.
-Without a doubt, there are 7 divisions at work at all times and the better you – as the owner – know what they are and how to operate them, the more efficient your practice will run.
+Without a doubt, there are 7 divisions at work at all times and the better you – as the owner – know what they are and how to operate them, the more efficient your private practice will run.

 Surveys show that today’s generation of employees wants to be autonomous while at the same time feel mentored.
 The more you can do to lessen the confusion at work, the happier your staff will be.

-Think about it, being a PT is really a fun job.
+Think about it, being a physical therapist is really a fun job.
 But, if you mess with a therapists schedule or get them involved in money matters, they often frown and get upset.
-Those days will end once you implement an organization board (org board) that defines all roles and responsibilities of each member of the organization and where they fit in.
+Those days will end once you implement an organization board that defines all roles and responsibilities of each member of the organization and where they fit in.
 Your staff needs to have confidence in you, as their leader to know that you are running the practice under a predesigned structure and as a result, that their inquiries will be handled efficiently.

 This can be a struggle for so many of us in private practice.
-We tend to think very linear in that we are standing at point A and we want to get to point B. So, we hire people to come in and do things that will help us get to Point B.
+We tend to think very linear in that we are standing at point A and we want to get to point B. So, we hire people to come in and do things that will help us get to point B.

 If you are hiring based off the resume or largely off their work history, you could be placing emphasis on the wrong things.
 That’s not to say we don’t want to hire experienced people, but what one knows to do and who one is as a person are two totally different things.
 I have always found that it is far more important to hire people based off who they are as a person, versus solely on what they have done in the past.
 I can always train someone to be better at what they do but, I cannot necessarily make someone an honest or more ethical person.